 The Power of Sin

-We cannot save ourselves!
 There is only one way to be reconciled to God and avoid the eternal punishment of hell.
 Only those who repent of sin and believe in Jesus Christ will be saved.
-But those who reject the Gospel receive condemnation.
+Those who reject the gospel receive condemnation.
 Who would refuse salvation?
-Referencing Acts 7:20-29, Dr. Martyn Lloyd-Jones shows what compels men to reject the only way of salvation that God has given to this broken world.
-It is the sinful nature and mind of man that leads him to reject God in his blind prejudice.
-For sin has corrupted every aspect of man.
-He is not able to rationally judge the truth of Christianity and the Gospel; instead controlled by blind prejudice and hate.
+In this sermon titled “The Power of Sin,” Dr. Martyn Lloyd-Jones shows in Acts 7:20–29 what compels people to reject the only way of salvation that God has given to this broken world.
+It is a sinful nature and mind that leads people to reject God in this blind prejudice.
+Sin has corrupted every aspect of humanity.
+They are not able to rationally judge the truth of Christianity and the gospel and instead are controlled by blind prejudice and hate.
 This is why it is only by a divine calling to salvation that anyone believes and is saved.
-This is what we see in the story of Moses.
-Moses is called by God to leave Egypt, but he encounters opposition from his own people.
-This hostility is not because of any reasonable objection to Moses.
-But it is this blind and prejudiced unbelief being worked out in the life of sinful men who do not know God.
-This is why it is so vital that the church in all times is faithful to the message that has been entrusted to them by God.
+This is what is seen in the story of Moses.
+Moses was called by God to leave Egypt, but he encountered opposition from his own people.
+This hostility is not because of any reasonable objection to Moses but it is this blind and prejudiced unbelief being worked out in the life of sinful people who do not know God.
+This is why it is so vital that the church is always faithful to the message that has been entrusted to them by God.